fraware/evology/README.md

 # To watch
 - non negative cash for asset purchases is now implemented, but say vigilant
 - list_ed_func looks fixed now
+- fixed supply of assets is now enforced

 # Notes